 To date, secrecy has characterised the functioning of all government bodies in India, but with the RTI Act, the tide has started to turn.
 Where the Officials Secret Act 1923 made the disclosure of information a punishable offence, the RTI Act now requires openness in government.
-Giving out government held information to the public used to be a rare
+Giving out government held information to the public used to be a rare exception, usually at the whim of officers within a public authority, but now the RTI Act gives all citizens the right to ask questions - and demand answers - about governance and development issues that affect their lives.
+The Act makes it much more difficult for officials to cover up their corrupt practices.
+Access to information will help expose poor policymaking which will contribute to reviving the political, economic and social development of India.

-4 Except Jammu and Kashmir, because of its special constitutional status.
-Jammu and Kashmir has its own state Right to Information Act 2004, modelled on the previous national Freedom of Information Act 2002.
-The people of Jammu and Kashmir can seek information from the State Government under the State Act, but they can still use the RTI Act 2005 to access information from the Central Government in relation to Central Government public authorities.
+4 Except Jammu and Kashmir.
+Jammu and Kashmir because of its special constitutional status has its own Right to Information Act 2009, but they can still use the RTI Act 2005 to access information from the Central Government in relation to Central Government public authorities.